 All Foreclosures are sold subject to special conditions.
 The Sheriff's conditions are as follows:

 1. Any person bidding upon the said premises shall be considered by the act of such bidding to have accepted these conditions of sale.

 2. The highest bidder shall be the purchaser and immediately upon the property being struck off to him shall sign his name to these conditions; should he refuse to do so, the Sheriff may sign the same as his agent.

-3. TWENTY PERCENT of the bid shall be paid by the purchaser in cash or certified check as soon as the property is struck off to him.
+3. Twenty percent of the bid shall be paid by the purchaser in the form of a certified check, treasurer's check, or cash ($500 limit) as soon as the property is struck off to him..

 4. In cases where no confirmation is required by law, the deed shall be delivered to the purchaser thirty days from the date of sale, at the sales office of the Sheriff in City Hall, Room 202, Camden, New Jersey.
 In cases where the sale is required by law to be confirmed by the Court, the deed shall be delivered to the purchaser thirty days from the date of sale.

 5. The Sheriff is not required to send any notice to the purchaser.
 If the deed is ready for delivery at such time and place and the purchaser neglects to attend and make settlement at said time and place, the Sheriff may, at his option, either charge legal interest on the whole amount of the bid until settlement is made, or treat such failure on part of the purchaser as a breach of these conditions of sale.